 Submit a copy of your passport.
 Do not submit a copy of your sponsor's passport.

 Once your I-20 is ready for shipment, we will update your admitted checklist and you will receive an email.
 After you get this notification, set up an account through eShipGlobal.
 We use this express shipping service for the mailing of I-20s at the recipient's expense.
 You will be required to create a username and password in order to make an account.
 Make sure you have the following items with you:

 Choose the University of Illinois at Urbana-Champaign as the university and the Office of Undergraduate Admissions as the department/contact.

 Once your I-20 is shipped, eShipGlobal will send you an email that includes the tracking number and order details.
 Any issues concerning shipping should be addressed with eShipGlobal.

-If you’re currently living outside the U.S.: Present the I-20 or DS-2019 to the U.S. consulate or embassy in your home country to obtain the F-1 student or J-1 exchange visitor visa.
-If you're a Canadian citizen, you don’t need a visa to study in the U.S.; however, you must show the I-20 or DS-2019 to enter the U.S.
+If you are currently living outside the U.S.: Present the I-20 or DS-2019 to the U.S. consulate or embassy in your home country to obtain the F-1 student or J-1 exchange visitor visa.
+If you are a Canadian citizen, you do not need a visa to study in the U.S.; however, you must show the I-20 or DS-2019 to enter the U.S.

-Notify us via email or by calling 217-333-0302 before applying to the Intensive English Institute.
+Notify us via email or by calling +1-217-333-0302 before applying to the Intensive English Institute.